dxxConan/Twitter-US-Airlines-Sentiment-Analysis/README.md

 2. Find top 300 positive words in the positive comments in decreasing order
 3. Choose 5-10 from top negative words, find their top 100 co-occurrence words in negative comments.
 4 Choose 5-10 from top positive words, find their top 100 co-occurrence words in the positive words

-above used Map Reduce with Java on Hadoop
+above used Mapreduce with Java on Hadoop

 ### Machine learning
 We try to predict random tweets sentiment: